Twin Vee PowerCats Co. Announc - GuruFocus.com

-FORT PIERCE, FL / ACCESSWIRE / January 17, 2023 / Twin Vee PowerCats, Co.
-(NASDAQ:VEEE),("Twin Vee" or the "Company"), a manufacturer, distributor, and marketer of power sport catamaran boats, today announced that its Board of Directors has approved a stock repurchase program authorizing the repurchase of up to $1,000,000 worth of shares of Twin Vee PowerCats Co. stock.
+FORT PIERCE, FL / ACCESSWIRE / January 19, 2023 / Twin Vee PowerCats, Co.
+(NASDAQ:VEEE),("Twin Vee" or the "Company"), a manufacturer, distributor, and marketer of power sport catamaran boats, today announced that it plans to launch its own line of Twin Vee branded apparel and accessories in the coming weeks.
+The inaugural collection includes trendy and expertly crafted clothing that is stylish, functional, and body-inclusive.

-Joseph Visconti, President and Chief Executive Officer, commented, "The Board of Directors understands that microcap stocks are facing challenges on multiple fronts.
-Historically, when the economy falters, there is a natural flight to quality and income.
-Twin Vee, and its subsidiary, Forza X1, Inc., are early-stage companies and viewed as microcap stocks with limited liquidity for large institutional investors.
-Although Twin Vee has strengthened its balance sheet and is currently growing, we believe the Company might still be considered on the speculative side in terms of institutional support and investors.
-The stock market, along with year-end selling and a larger block of liquid shares being free to trade from the merger of Twin Vee Powercats, Inc. with and into Twin Vee has created a possible opportunity for us.
-We successfully sold our shares to investors at $2.75 and $6.00 per share in two separate public offerings and our stock has traded as high as $7.94 on August 15, 2022.
-At times stocks are over sold and investors run from growth.
-We have now put a mechanism in place that will allow us to maximize our balance sheet by potentially buying back up to $1,000,000 worth of shares of Twin Vee PowerCats Co. stock.
-These prices will be an extreme, but our Board wants to be ready in case the economy worsens, or our shareholders decide to sell for any reason."
+"I am thrilled to officially launch Twin Vee Apparel as a direct response to our customers' demand for branded clothing, accessories, and outerwear.
+Our inaugural line offers a variety of styles and options that will show off your love of your Twin Vee boat no matter if you're on the water or on land," remarks Joseph Visconti, CEO and President of Twin Vee PowerCats Co.
+"Our goals with Twin Vee Apparel are to enable our customers to express themselves and their love for boating as well as build brand loyalty."

-Under the authorization, the Company may purchase shares of the Company's common stock from time to time in the open market at prevailing market prices, in privately negotiated transactions or other means in compliance with applicable federal securities laws.
-The timing and amount of stock repurchases under the program, if any, will be at the discretion of management, and will depend on a variety of factors, including price, available cash, general business and market conditions and other investment opportunities.
-Information regarding share repurchases will be available in the Company's periodic reports on Form 10-Q and 10-K filed with the Securities and Exchange Commission or as otherwise required by applicable federal securities laws.
-The Company had approximately 9,520,000 million shares outstanding as of November 9, 2022.
+Twin Vee Apparel will include a wide assortment of short-sleeved and long-sleeved t-shirts with various logos and graphics, hoodies, shorts, hats, visors, bags, water-resistant outwear, and several smaller branded accessories.A selection of Twin Vee apparel planned to be available soon.

 About Twin Vee PowerCats Co.